Published online: May 2023

 4.3.17 Proposals that fail to achieve a high quality residential environment or that are likely to result in a significant loss of privacy or overlooking, particularly of existing properties, will not be acceptable.

-4.3.18 Dominance is the extent to which a new development adversely impinges on the immediate aspect or outlook from an adjoining property.
+4.3.18 Dominance (in the sense of being overbearing) is the extent to which a new development adversely impinges on the immediate aspect or outlook from an adjoining property.
 Neighbouring occupiers should not be adversely affected by a sense of being ‘hemmed in’ by an extension.
 This can often result from the construction of a large blank wall.
 Dominance can be increased when the neighbouring property is at a lower ground level to the development site.
 Loss of light is usually a consequence of dominance.

 4.3.19 Two storey rear extensions to semi-detached and terraced dwellings are usually very prominent when viewed from adjoining dwellings and can dominate outward views from adjoining ground floor windows, appearing excessively large and overbearing.
 It is appropriate, however, to take account of the prevailing local environment.